mooncakeSG/cyber_toolkits/README.md

 ---

-**🛡️⚔️ Cyber Security Toolkits** - Empowering security professionals with comprehensive offensive and defensive tools.
+**🛡️⚔️🟣 Cyber Security Toolkits** - Empowering security professionals with comprehensive offensive, defensive, and purple team tools.

 **Remember**: Always use these tools responsibly, ethically, and with proper authorization. 🎓